hudl/registrator/docs/dev/hudl.md

 ## Run Registrator

-Run make dev in the registrator directory.
+Run `docker-compose up --build`

-This will start a local eureka instance running at http://localhost:8090 and compile and run registrator in a docker container, pointing at that.
+This will start a local eureka instance running at http://localhost:8080 and compile and run registrator in a docker container, pointing at that.

 ## Making Changes